 UK-based Huit Denim Co. serves up a custom home page based on user data.
 In this example, they are using both location and other demographics to suggest women’s shorts.

 As seen in the examples above, there’s no need to wait until your customer selects a product before suggesting products or services to them.
-Information like site behavior and demographics mean that you can build custom suggestions for users right away.
+Information like site behavior and demographics mean that you can use automation to build custom suggestions for users right away, serving up relevant content in real time based on personal data.

 Canada’s only major bookstore chain sells a lot more than just books and they use customer data to determine what makes sense to sell alongside their paper collections.
 Their new arrivals collection is always customized based on the visitor.